Austin Theory

-Austin Tyler White (born August 2, 1997), better known by his ring name Austin Theory, is an American professional wrestler, bodybuilder, and actor.
-He is signed to WWE, where he performs on the Raw brand.
-He is a former two-time WWE United States Champion, a former one-time WWE Tag Team Champion, and the winner of the 2022 Money in the Bank ladder match.
+Austin Tyler White (born August 2, 1997) is an American professional wrestler.
+As of August 2019, he is signed to WWE, where he performs on the Raw brand under the ring name Austin Theory.
+He is a member of The Vision stable and is one-half of the reigning World Tag Team Champions with stablemate Bron Breakker in their second reign.

-Prior to joining WWE, White competed on the independent circuit, including several promotions under the World Wrestling Network umbrella, such as Full Impact Pro (FIP) and Evolve – along the way winning the WWN Championship, FIP World Heavyweight Championship, and the Evolve Championship.
+Prior to joining WWE, he competed on the independent circuit, including several promotions under the World Wrestling Network (WWN) umbrella, such as Full Impact Pro (FIP) and Evolve – along the way winning the WWN Championship, FIP World Heavyweight Championship, and the Evolve Championship.
+He also wrestled in Mexico for The Crash Lucha Libre, where he is a former The Crash Heavyweight Champion, and Consejo Mundial de Lucha Libre (CMLL).

+Theory signed with WWE in 2019, where he was assigned to NXT and was part of The Way stable.
+After being called up to the main roster, he received a push, becoming WWE United States Champion and the winner of the 2022 Money in the Bank ladder match.
+He was the first wrestler to cash-in his Money in the Bank briefcase for a secondary title.
+Since 2023, Theory began to wrestle as a tag team wrestler, first with Grayson Waller as A-Town Down Under, winning the WWE Tag Team Champions at WrestleMania and later as part of The Vision stable, winning the World Tag Team Championship twice.

 Early life

 Austin Tyler White was born on August 2, 1997, in the Atlanta suburb of McDonough, Georgia.
 His parents were divorced prior to his birth.
 White has been a fan of professional wrestling since childhood, citing John Cena as a huge influence and having dreams of joining WWE since he was eight years old.
-In 2015, he placed first in the NPC Georgia Bodybuilding Championship, Teen Men category when he was 17.
+In 2015, at the age of 17, he placed first in the NPC Georgia Bodybuilding Championship, Teen Men category.
+According to White, he only competed in bodybuilding as a strategy to get noticed by WWE scouts after a friend told him they attended bodybuilding shows.